Mikejiawei/Mikejiawei/README.md

 ### Hi there 👋
 😘 I am an FrontEnd engineer also a undergraduate student.
-🌱 I’m currently learning Vue & Node.js.
+🎯 I am currently learning Vue.js & Node.js...
-📫 How to reach me: 14560923xjw@gamil.com & Wechat:hutetAugenster.
+📫 How to reach me: Wechat:hutetAugenster

 ---
 **welcome 😄**
 <!--